 Manipulate These Five Forces to Your Own Advantage

 But have we answered the question?
 Is the training industry a good place to be in?
-Well the answer is that on average, it does not look like a paradise.
-Based on the brief analysis made above, the training industry seems like a quite competitive industry with a lot of rivalry, customers who can bargain, new players who can enter easily and a future full of potential substitutes, especially as technology is boosting and revealing new ways to deliver goods and services every day.
+Well, the answer is that on average, it does not look like a paradise.
+Based on the brief analysis made above, the training industry seems like a quite competitive industry with a lot of rivalries, customers who can bargain, new players who can enter easily and a future full of potential substitutes, especially as technology is boosting and revealing new ways to deliver goods and services every day.

-Regarding the new entrants, what can you do in order to not be influence by new entrants in the industry?
+Regarding the new entrants, what can you do in order to not be influenced by new entrants in the industry?
 The answer here is to make it difficult (or impossible) for a new entrant to be a real threat to you.
 For example, if you are an ITIL Foundation Trainer, the threat of a new entrant is as high as it can possibly be.
-The same as if you are a training company offering one single course on lets say, the principles of project management.
-In order to make it hard or impossible for someone to take your place you need to differentiate and do things that are not easy and take effort, investment etc. How can you leverage your suppliers?
+The same as if you are a training company offering one single course on let’s say, the principles of project management.
+In order to make it hard or impossible for someone to take your place, you need to differentiate and do things that are not easy and take effort, investment etc. How can you leverage your suppliers?
 Do they have services you can take advantage of so you can focus on your core competencies?
 Ready-to-use content?
 Train-the-Trainer services?
 Marketing and sales support?
 What about substitutes?
 Here you need to simply do the hardest thing in life: change.
 Listen, be informed and follow the trends in technology.
 Look around you, the way people learn, the way they look for alternative methods and the ways these methods are perceived.

 This list can never end and the best answers can only be given by you.
-Porter has given us the tool, its up to all of us in the training industry to think and think again: Is the ship moving towards to right direction?
+Porter has given us the tool, it is up to all of us in the training industry to think and think again: Is the ship moving towards to right direction?
 What small or big adjustments do we need to make as captains of this ship?
 Do we belong in this ship in the first place?
 To be, or not to be….that is the question.